Frenchie (rapper): 2011–2014: Brick Squad Monopoly

-Starting in 2011 Frenchie would spend most of his time in Atlanta and touring with 1017 Brick Squad and Mizay Entertainment.
+Starting in 2011 Frenchie would spend most of his time in Atlanta and touring with 1017 Records members known as the 1017 Brick Squad, and Mizay Entertainment.
 That year Waka Flocka Flame would go on to form Brick Squad Monopoly with Frenchie as one of the original members.
 He released his eighth mixtape Bringing Gangsta Back on June 25 and his ninth mixtape Concrete Jungle on October 17.
 In December 2011, fellow BSM member Slim Dunkin was shot to death during an altercation.
 In 2012 Frenchie released his tenth mixtape French-Elo Anthony on March 10, and his eleventh mixtape Concrete Jungle 2 on December 17.

-On May 21, 2013 he released his twelfth mixtape Long Over Due aptly titled so having felt the need to showcase a solo effort with fewer guest features compared to his previous records.
+On May 21, 2013, he released his twelfth mixtape Long Over Due aptly titled so having felt the need to showcase a solo effort with fewer guest features compared to his previous records.
 Later that year, Gucci Mane and Waka Flocka Flame would become embroiled in a rather public falling-out, with Frenchie noticeably on the side of his cousin Waka Flocka.
 However, when asked about the incident a year later, Frenchie affirmed that the event was blown out of proportion by the media and they were all currently on good terms.
 In 2013 Frenchie released singles Power Move and Don't Know Em which peaked at Mediabase urban charts at #44 and #89, respectively.
 He appeared on MTV's RapFix Live on March 27, and on the VH1 show Black Ink Crew which aired on October 7.
 On December 29, his cousin and fellow BSM member KayO Redd committed suicide.
 KayO who is Debra's youngest son died from a self-inflicted gunshot.

 In 2014 Frenchie released a collaborative mixtape entitled Underrated with D-Dash on January 14, and released his fourteenth mixtape Long Over Due 2 on March 3.
 It would be his last releases under Brick Squad Monopoly and manager Debra Antney with Frenchie venturing off under his own label later in the year.
 Having accompanied Waka Flocka Flame, Steve Aoki and Borgore on tour the year before, he also showed a new-found interest in EDM which he expressed plans to pursue in the future.

 2014–present: Protekted Records

-On September 9, 2014 Frenchie announced he was joining Protekted Records an independent label he helped found with Karen Fraiberg and Jon Gornbein.
+On September 9, 2014, Frenchie announced he was joining Protekted Records an independent label he helped found with Karen Fraiberg and Jon Gornbein.
 Under the new management, he would go on to release his fifteenth mixtape on September 16 entitled Fukk Fame.
 That year, he released the single Ain't Goin Nowhere featuring B.o.B and Chanel West Coast, which peaked at #29 on Mediabase urban charts.
 In 2015, Frenchie released a collaborative mixtape entitled Phil Jackson with his Artist rapper/producer Jusjoose on November 8.
 His seventeenth mixtape Chicken Room 2 came out in 2015.